 We often leave the choice of plants to the very end of creating a container garden.
 It's not crucial that you know ahead of time exactly what plant you plan to use in your container garden, but you do need to consider a couple of key facts when deciding on a planter.

 - Can the plant survive in dry conditions?

 - What is the mature size of the plant you've chosen?
 Be sure you've chosen a pot that is big enough for the plant's root ball as it grows.

 Stone and Concrete: Both are good for maintaining soil temperature and moisture.
-They heat up, but also insulate.
-Both can be left out over winter, but not great choices if the planter needs to be moved.
-Great if you need a planter the dogs can't knock over.
-Hyper toufa is also an option.
+They heat up but also insulate.
+Both can be left out over winter, but are not great choices if the planter needs to be moved.
+These materials are great if you need a planter the dogs can't knock over.
+Hypertufa is also an option.

-Metals: Generally heavy, so they are excellent for stabilizing tall plantings.
-They don't just dry out, they heat up and need frequent watering or the roots could bake.
-Often a good choice for winter containers.
+Metals: Metal pots are generally heavy, so they are excellent for stabilizing tall plantings.
+They don't just dry out but they heat up and need frequent watering or the roots could bake.
+Metal pots are often a good choice for winter containers.

-Plastic: Lightweight and moisture conserving.
+Plastic: Plastic pots are lightweight and moisture conserving.
 The semi-flexible pots work best for cold winters and are also good as liners.
 Plant directly into the plastic pot and then slip the plastic pot into the more decorative container.
 You get the benefits of both.